dvajs/dva/docs/guide/develop-complex-spa.md

 ]
 ```

-Put multiple things to be executed in parallel in an array, you can execute them in parallel, and when everything is over, go to the next step, similar to the operation of promise.all.
+Put multiple things to be executed in parallel in an array.
+You can execute them in parallel, and when everything is over, go to the next step, similar to the operation of `promise.all`.
 Generally, there are some integrated interfaces, such as a dashboard, in which the business association between the components is small, and the data can be separately loaded in this way.
 At this time, the overall loading time depends only on the longest one.

 Note: The one in the above code: